Flamingo – Doodsakker – Tigres

 - Starts and ends: Ruacana, Namibia

-- Includes: Dinner the first night at Ruacana Eha Lodge, morning coffee, brunch, dinner, eating utensils, road tax at Angola border, entrance fee to the Leba pass, park fees, permits, 2-way radios, & hot shower (evening only)
+- Includes: Dinner the first night at Ruacana Eha Lodge, morning coffee with rusks, brunch, dinner, eating utensils, road tax at Angola border, entrance fee to the Leba pass, park fees, permits, 2-way radios, & hot shower (evening only)

 - Excludes: Beverages, snacks and restroom facilities